pwr-Solaar/Solaar/docs/index.md

 [unifying]: https://en.wikipedia.org/wiki/Logitech_Unifying_receiver

 ## Supported Devices

 Solaar will detect all devices paired with your Unifying, Lightspeed, or Nano receiver, and at the very least display some basic information about them.
+Solaar will detect some Logitech devices that connect via a USB cable or Bluetooth.

-It can pair and unpair a Logitech device showing the Unifying logo (Solaar's version of the [logo][logo]) with any Unifying receiver and can pair and unpair devices with Lightspeed receivers.
+Solaar can pair and unpair a Logitech device showing the Unifying logo (Solaar's version of the [logo][logo]) with any Unifying receiver and can pair and unpair Lightspeed devices with Lightspeed receivers for the same model.
 Solaar can pair some Logitech devices with Logitech Nano receivers but not all Logitech devices can be paired with Nano receivers.
 Logitech devices without a Unifying logo generally cannot be paired with Unifying receivers.

+Solaar does not handle connecting or disconnecting via Bluetooth, which is done using the usual Bluetooth mechanisms.

-For some devices, extra settings (usually not available through the standard Linux system configuration) are supported.
-For a list of supported devices and their features, see [the devices page](https://pwr-solaar.github.io/Solaar/devices).
+For a partial list of supported devices and their features, see [the devices page](https://pwr-solaar.github.io/Solaar/devices).

 [logo]: assets/solaar.svg